TritonDataCenter/java-manta/README.md

 Which will compile the jar to ./targets/java-manta-version.jar.
 You can then add it as a dependency to your Java project.

+If you want to skip running of the test suite, use the `-DskipTests` property.

 ## Configuration

 Configuration parameters take precedence from left to right - values on the